 Cost is always an important factor, but is only one part of the formula.
 More important than cost is the return you expect to see on your investment… or in a worst case scenario, lack there-of.

 3. Your RFID Integration Partner Should Manage the Project

 Your integration partner is likely experienced in implementing RFID systems, which gives them an advantage when it comes to managing the project.
 They’ll know who needs to get involved and when, be able to create reasonable timelines based on similar applications and source any necessary tools.

-Working with an RFID partner who will take on the task of managing the process will also ensure that your team only becomes involved when necessary, minimizing disruption to your current processes.
+Working with an RFID partner who will take on the task of managing the process will also ensure that your team only becomes involved when necessary, minimising disruption to your current processes.

 4. Your RFID Integration Partner Should Test, Test and Test Again

 Testing is incredibly important to ensuring full functionality of your RFID solution.
 As we mentioned before, there is no one size fits all RFID solution so your RFID integration partner should design a system specifically for your application and environment.

 Your integration partner isn’t just creating all these iterations for fun, they do this because there are often multiple possible RFID solutions for your application, however not all of them will perform equally well in your environment.
 These possible solutions will usually be tested and fine-tuned in a simulated environment, until a pilot is created that is ready for testing in the application environment.

 5. Your RFID Integration Partner Should Phase the Project